DarkBiscuits/natoify/docs/tutorials.md

 Most of what you need to know can be found in the cli help (`--help`).

 Basic usage is described in the [README](README.rst).
-One thing to note is that it's set up to take in a stream from stdin, like piping | a programs output into natocli.
+One thing to note is that it's set up to take in a stream from stdin, like piping | a program output into natocli.
 Because of this, if you run it without any options or args, it can seem to hang as it's waiting for input.
 Ctrl+D(CMD+D) will break you out of the waiting loop.
 ```sh
   natocli    # no options or args ctrl(cmd)+D to quit
 ```